New! Transflo Mobile+ 7.0 Release Notes

 Traditional radial geofences—where a preset radius of say 300 yards was used to define a circle at or near a driver destination—are now considered somewhat lacking in precision.
 Older radial geofences are still supported but can sometimes be inaccurate and leave too large a margin of error, especially when the point-of-interest (POI) location or site is particularly large.

-This release allows ELD fleet customers to use more precise new Geotab polygon zones in new driver workflows.
+This release allows ELD fleet customers to use more precise new Geotab polygon zones in new driver load workflows.
 Key benefits include:

 -